-Child support in Minnesota is a significant issue for many separated and divorcing parents.
+Child support is an issue for many separated and divorcing parents in Minnesota.
 And for good reason.
-According to the U.S. Department of Agriculture’s (USDA) Expenditures by Children on Families 2013 Report, it will cost parents approximately $245,340 ($304,480 adjusted for projected inflation) to raise a child born in 2013 to his/her 18th birthday.* Therefore, as a divorcing or separated parent, you’ll want to learn as much as you can about child support in Minnesota.
+See the U.S. Department of Agriculture’s (USDA) Expenditures by Children on Families 2013 Report.
+It will cost around $245,340 ($304,480 adjusted for projected inflation) to raise a child born in 2013 to the 18th birthday.*

 NOTE: This estimate doesn’t include any costs associated with pregnancy and child birth, or costs associated with the child after turning 18, such as higher education.
 In addition, this estimate depends on factors such as, household income, geographical region, number of children, etc… However, you can estimate how much it’ll cost to raise your child by using the USDA’s cost of raising a child calculator.
 Lastly, see the press release for the average cost of raising a child report, to discover how inflation was projected.

 What is Child Support in Minnesota?

 Child support in Minnesota is legally defined as: